Aliens who participate in cultural exchange programs between the US and other countries must apply for the Q cultural exchange visa.

-If you need to process a Q visa for you and your family or require assistance in any other immigration matter, call us.
-Our Los Angeles immigration lawyers are visa specialists for the United States.
+In this article we will analyze the Q-1 visa, its eligibility criteria, application process and other relevant details of this visa.
+If you need to process a visa or require assistance in any other immigration matter, call us.
+Our immigration lawyers in Los Angeles are specialists in visas for the United States.
 Contact us and we can help you.

 What is the Q visa?

 The Q visa is a type of American visa that is granted to participants in an international cultural exchange program.
 Q visa holders often belong to a registered organization seeking cultural exchange with the US.

 The purpose of the Q category is to provide practical training, employment, sharing cultures, histories, and traditions between a foreign country and the US.
 That is, to familiarize the foreigner with American culture.
 On the other hand, that the United States also benefits from this rapprochement and cultural exchange with the participant.